Manuel Margot Player Props: Rays vs. Pirates

 Manuel Margot At The Plate

-- Margot has three doubles, two home runs and four walks while batting .240.
+- Margot is batting .247 with three doubles, two home runs and five walks.

-- Margot enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .500.
+- Margot will look to extend his five-game hitting streak.
+He's batting .462 in his last outings.

-- Margot has reached base via a hit in 14 games this season (of 26 played), and had multiple hits in three of those games.
+- In 55.6% of his games this year (15 of 27), Margot has picked up at least one hit, and in three of those games (11.1%) he recorded multiple hits.

-- He has gone deep in two of 26 games played this year, and in 2.4% of his plate appearances.
+- In 27 games played this year, he has homered in two of them.

 - Margot has had an RBI in eight games this year.

-- In seven games this season (26.9%), he has scored, including multiple runs twice.
+- In eight games this season (29.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.